CornElDos/CornElDos-Roulette-Strategy/README.md

 Pretend it didn't happen.
 So lets say you have this sequence, loss, hit on 2nd dozen, loss - now you go the 3d progression (the first 2 bets are at same units) on fibonacci meaning add one unit or double up for lazy people.
 2nd dozen is treated as it haven't happen even if you get a $1 from the event.

 ## Ease of use
 It's fairly easy to manage the bets, but not the simplest.
 On a loss you go to neigbour bets, add 1 unit if it is 3rd loss.
-Then add 1 unit to number 29 and 32.
 Then add +5 units on 2nd dozen.
 So betsizes I use is $1 on singles and $5 on 2nd dozen.
 Then I just follow fibonacci.

 Call it <b>Corn El Dos Strategy</b> or <b>the Swedish Strategy</b> or <b>The Swede</b>.